This page will help you understand Alaska alcohol laws and avoid expensive fines or even jail. And wasted time and legal costs.

 Those under 21 may drink non-alcoholic beer or wine.
-That is, beverages having less than 0.5% alcohol.
-Their no different legally than coffee, tea, or soft drinks.
+That is, beverages having less than one half of one percent alcohol.
+They’re no different legally than coffee, tea, or soft drinks.

 Those under age 21 may not enter licensed premises unless with a parent, guardian, or spouse age 21 or older.

 Alaska alcohol laws prohibit anyone under age 21 to drive with any measurable alcohol in their blood.
-Most states set the limit at 0.02% rather than 0.00%.
+Most states set the limit at 0.02%.

 They do so for several reasons.
-One is that breathalyzers are inaccurate.
+One is that breath testers are not accurate.
 They don’t actually measure BAC.
 They only estimate it.

-Another reason is that many medications and foods contain alcohol.
+Another reason is that many meds and foods contain alcohol.
 A third is that everyone produces alcohol in their bodies 24/7.
-Therefore, setting the limit at 0.02% reduces the chance of falsely convicting innocent people.
+Setting the limit at 0.02% reduces the chance of falsely convicting innocent people.

 Under Age 21

-Drivers under 21 who have a breathalyzer reading of over 0.00 have driving license suspensions.
+Drivers under 21 who have a breath tester reading of over 0.00 have driving license suspensions.
 These are the lengths of those suspensions.

 Age 21 or Older